webplatform/docs/tutorials/speed_best_practices/index.md

 * Transforms for rotation
 * CSS masks

-For example you, can create very [http://cubiq.org/dropbox/cssgrad.html polished buttons via gradients] and [http://www.phpied.com/css-performance-ui-with-fewer-images/ replicate many other effects] sans-images.
+For example, you can create very [http://cubiq.org/dropbox/cssgrad.html polished buttons via gradients] and [http://www.phpied.com/css-performance-ui-with-fewer-images/ replicate many other effects] sans images.
 Browser support for most of these is very solid, and you can use a library like [http://www.modernizr.com/ Modernizr] to catch browsers that don't support the features in order to use images in a fallback case.

 ==Tip 10: WebSockets for faster delivery with less bandwidth than XHR==

 [http://dev.w3.org/html5/websockets/ WebSockets] was designed in response to the growing popularity of [http://en.wikipedia.org/wiki/Comet_(programming) Comet].
-There are indeed advantages to using WebSockets now, instead of the Comet over XHR model.
+There are indeed advantages to using WebSockets now, instead of the Comet-over-XHR model.

-WebSockets has very light framing, and so the bandwidth it consumes is often lighter than that of XHR. [http://axod.blogspot.com/2009/12/websocket-some-numbers.html Some reports] indicate a 35% reduction in bytes sent across the wire.
-Additionally, in higher volume the performance difference when it comes to message delivery is more apparent; XHR has been recorded [http://bloga.jp/ws/jq/wakachi/mecab/wakachi.html in this test] with having an aggregate time of 3500% longer than WebSockets.
-Lastly, [http://www.youtube.com/watch?v=Z897fkPn7Rw Ericcson Labs considered the performance of WebSockets] and found the ping times over HTTP were 3-5 times larger than over WebSockets due to more substantial processing requirements.
+WebSockets has very light framing, so the bandwidth it consumes is often lighter than that of XHR. [http://axod.blogspot.com/2009/12/websocket-some-numbers.html Some reports] indicate a 35% reduction in bytes sent across the wire.
+Additionally, in higher volume the performance difference when it comes to message delivery is more apparent; XHR has been recorded [http://bloga.jp/ws/jq/wakachi/mecab/wakachi.html in this test] as having an aggregate time of 3500% longer than WebSockets.
+Lastly, [http://www.youtube.com/watch?v=Z897fkPn7Rw Ericsson Labs considered the performance of WebSockets] and found the ping times over HTTP were 3-5 times larger than over WebSockets due to more substantial processing requirements.
 They concluded that the WebSocket protocol was clearly more suitable for realtime applications.

 ==Additional Resources==

 For measurement and performance recommendations, you should certainly be using the Firefox extensions [http://code.google.com/speed/page-speed/ Page Speed] and [http://developer.yahoo.com/yslow/ YSlow].
 Additionally, [http://code.google.com/webtoolkit/speedtracer/ Speed Tracer for Chrome] and [http://ajax.dynatrace.com/pages/ DynaTrace Ajax for IE] provide a more detailed level of logging of analysis.

-The [/tutorials/developertools/part1/ guide to Chrome's Developer Tools] should help orient you with the resources tab and will soon cover the [http://webkit.org/blog/1091/more-web-inspector-updates/#audits_panel new Audits panel].
+The [http://www.html5rocks.com/tutorials/developertools/part1/ guide to Chrome's Developer Tools] should help orient you with the resources tab and will soon cover the [http://webkit.org/blog/1091/more-web-inspector-updates/#audits_panel new Audits panel].

 Except as otherwise [http://code.google.com/policies.html#restrictions noted], the content of this page is licensed under the [http://creativecommons.org/licenses/by/3.0/ Creative Commons Attribution 3.0 License], and code samples are licensed under the [http://www.apache.org/licenses/LICENSE-2.0 Apache 2.0 License].

 }}
 {{Compatibility_Section
 |Not_required=No